 - authorised by law (such as where we are obliged to disclose information in the public interest or to protect our interests)

-- necessary in discharging obligations (such as to foreign governments for the purposes of foreign taxation)
+- necessary to discharge obligations (such as for enforcement activities of regulatory bodies or to foreign governments for the purposes of foreign taxation)

 - required to assist in law enforcement (such as to a police force).